nraboy/ng-cordova-oauth/README.md

 ngCordovaOauth is an AngularJS Apache Cordova Oauth library.
 The purpose of this library is to quickly and easily obtain an access token from various web services to use their APIs.

+If you are using Angular 2, you should check out [ng2-cordova-oauth](https://github.com/nraboy/ng2-cordova-oauth) instead.

 ## Requirements

 * Apache Cordova 3.5+
+* AngularJS
 * [Apache Cordova InAppBrowser Plugin](http://cordova.apache.org/docs/en/3.0.0/cordova_inappbrowser_inappbrowser.md.html)
 * [Apache Cordova Whitelist Plugin](https://github.com/apache/cordova-plugin-whitelist)
 * [jsSHA 1.6.0](https://github.com/Caligatio/jsSHA) Secure Hash Library (Twitter, Withings, and Magento only)